 Doctors are working to learn more about Wilms tumors, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for people through clinical trials.
 Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

-Bilateral Wilms tumors.
-The Children’s Oncology Group is studying how to best treat bilateral Wilms tumors while preserving as much kidney function as possible.
+• Bilateral Wilms tumors.
+The Children’s Oncology Group is studying how to best treat bilateral Wilms tumors (see Introduction) while preserving as much kidney function as possible.

-Tumor markers.
+• Tumor markers.
 A tumor marker, also called a biomarker, is a substance found in a person's blood, urine, or body tissue at a level that indicates a possible disease.
 Researchers have found that Wilms tumors with a favorable histology and changes in chromosome 1q are more likely to come back after treatment.
-In the future, biomarkers may be used to identify patients who are at an increased risk for recurrence.
+In the future, biomarkers such as chromosome 1p, 11p, and 16q may be used to determine whether a patient needs chemotherapy and, if so, whether more intensive chemotherapy may be needed.

-New treatment approaches for tumors that have spread to the lungs.
-Researchers are trying to figure out if a Wilms tumor with a favorable histology that has spread to the lungs should be treated with radiation therapy if the lung tumors go away after 6 weeks of chemotherapy.
-Researchers are also using a different chemotherapy, as well as radiation therapy to the lungs, to treat lung tumors that do not go away after 6 weeks.
+• New treatment approaches for tumors that have spread to the lungs.
+Researchers are trying to figure out if a child with Wilms tumor with a favorable histology that has spread to the lungs still needs to get radiation therapy to the lungs if the lung tumors have gone away after 6 weeks of chemotherapy.
+If the lung tumors have not gone away in addition to radiation therapy, different chemotherapy may be used to help get rid of these tumors.

-Palliative care/supportive care.
+• Palliative and supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current Wilms tumor treatments to improve comfort and quality of life for children.

 Looking for More About the Latest Research?